-- 1) A student's program or semester GPA less than 2.75 - 2) Evaluations indicating serious gaps in knowledge and clinical skills and/or inadequate integration of the content of the curriculum - 3) The appearance of a specific and serious academic deficiency, e.g., an important clinical skill has not been mastered - 4) Failure to assume appropriate professional responsibility and behavior - a.
+- 1) A student's program or semester GPA less than 2.75 in the Medical Laboratory Science Program, or a program or semester GPA less than 3.0 in the Pathologists' Assistant Program - 2) Evaluations indicating serious gaps in knowledge and clinical skills and/or inadequate integration of the content of the curriculum - 3) The appearance of a specific and serious academic deficiency, e.g., an important clinical skill has not been mastered - 4) Failure to assume appropriate professional responsibility and behavior - a.
 Examples include unprofessional attitude and/or conduct, absences/tardiness, failure to attend IPE sessions, and failure to submit required health and immunizations by established deadline - 5) An infraction of the Student Code of Academic and Professional Integrity (Chapter III)

 When a student is placed on probation, the student must meet established criteria by the end of the subsequent semester.
 If the student meets the established criteria by the end of the subsequent semester, the APSC will recommend removal from probation.
-If the student does not meet the criteria by the end of the subsequent semester, an extension of the student's probationary status will be recommended.

-Probationary status can only be assigned for a maximum of two semesters throughout the student's entire matriculation in the program.
+For the Biomedical Laboratory Diagnostics Undergraduate Programs, probationary status can only be assigned for a maximum of two semesters throughout the student's entire matriculation in the program.
 It is possible for a student to be placed on probation, meet the terms of the probation by the following semester, then be placed on probation again during a subsequent semester and meet the terms of probation again by the following semester.
 No further probationary periods will be allowed, and dismissal will be recommended.
 However, if a student meets more than one probationary criterion for more than one semester, no further probationary status is permitted, and dismissal will be recommended.